fhiso/tsc-governance/vocabularies.md

   in order:
     1. the literal string `term`;
     2. optionally, the name of a vocabulary, such as `sources`;
-    3. a version identifier, either `draft` or a version string matching the regular expression `v[0-9]+([.][0-9]+([.][0-9]+)?)?`;
-    4. the name of the *term* being defined, which shall match the [NCName production](http://www.w3.org/TR/xml-names/#NT-NCName) in the "Namespaces in XML 1.0" specification.
+    3. the name of the *term* being defined, which shall match the [NCName production](http://www.w3.org/TR/xml-names/#NT-NCName) in the "Namespaces in XML 1.0" specification.
 - No query.
 - No fragment.

-For example, we might have a URI like `http://fhiso.org/term/meta/v0/vocabulary` to define a versioned pre-release definition of the term "vocabulary", part of FHISO's "meta" vocabulary.
+For example, we might have a URI like `http://fhiso.org/term/meta/vocabulary` to define the term "vocabulary", part of FHISO's "meta" vocabulary.

-> (Luther 2015-11-30) The above describes the version-before-term scheme used by GEDCOM-X, suggesting that the version belongs to the vocabulary, not to the terms it contains.
-An alternative would be to have the version come after a term, perhaps as the query or fragment, suggesting that terms are versioned independently.
-If versions are queries or fragments, we'd need to consider what a term with several versions means if no version is specified.

-> (Richard 2015-12-01) Should we allow versioning at all?
-Many
-> vocabularies in common use have frozen with a version of `1.0` (or
-> worse, a pre-release version number), despite being considerably more
-> mature.
-They have been unable to update the version number without
-> major disruption to data consumers and providers.

 > (Richard 2015-12-01) The use of [slash URIs instead of hash
 > URIs](http://www.w3.org/wiki/HashVsSlash) gives greater flexibility